Ballistic transport for limit-periodic Schr\"odinger operators in one dimension: An estimate on the rate of convergence of for periodic

 where

 and absolute uniform convergence follows.

 \end{proof}

 We now prove our last lemma before the main result of this section.
-The purpose of this lemma is to give an $L^\infty(\T^*,\frac{\dd k}{|\T^*|}; L^2(\T,\dd q))$ estimate for quantities appearing in the proof of Theorem~\ref{thm:Fill2.1analog}, allowing the separation of an integral over $\T^*$ into one over a set on which we have a good time dependent estimate of the integrand, and another on a set whose measure decays in time by Lemma~\ref{lem:DOSCont}.
-We note that by the inclusion $D(X^s)\subset L^1(\R)$ proven above, the lemma below is valid for $\psi\in \mathcal{D}_s$.
+The purpose of this lemma is to give an $L^\infty(\T^*,\frac{\dd k}{|\T^*|}; L^2(\T,\dd q))$ estimate for quantities appearing in the proof of Theorem~\ref{thm:Quantper}, allowing the separation of an integral over $\T^*$ into one over a set on which we have a good time dependent estimate of the integrand, and another on a set whose measure decays in time by Lemma~\ref{lem:DOSCont}.